wagtail/wagtail-localize/README.md

 ### Synchronising languages

-`wagtail_localize` stores the list of available langauges in the database.
-To populate this to have the same values as is in the `LANGUAGES` DJango setting, you must run the following command:
+`wagtail_localize` stores the list of available languages in the database.
+To populate this to have the same values as is in the `LANGUAGES` Django setting, you must run the following command:

 ```shell
 python manage.py sync_languages